 September 5, 2022

 Cornelian cherries ripen in late summer on dogwood trees.
-Sounds confusing.
-While the glossy fruits turning scarlet as Labor Day approaches do resemble cherries (in an oblong way) they belong to the Cornus (dogwood) genus.
+And that’s not a typo.
+While the glossy fruits scarlet fruits ripening in late summer do resemble cherries (in an oblong way) they belong to the Cornus, or dogwood, genus.
 In North America Cornus mas and C. officinalis are two very similar-looking introduced dogwoods whose roots are in Europe and Asia.
-In the regions where they grow, spanning cultures and cuisines, the fruits are a seasonal highlight, and in some countries (like Turkey) an important commercial crop.
+In the regions where they grow, spanning cultures and cuisines, the fruits are a seasonal highlight, and in some countries, like Turkey, they are an important commercial crop.
 Stateside, cornelian cherries are not much understood, as a food.
 Instead, the hardy trees are planted for the effusive yellow blossoms that appear in late winter or very early spring, a bright sign of life against a barren, cold landscape.

 Photography by Marie Viljoen.